 Legislate a 7-day supply limit for initial opioid prescriptions issued for acute, or temporary, pain

-- NACDS backs federal legislation that – consistent with the Centers for Disease Control and Prevention Guideline for Prescribing Opioids for Chronic Pain – would limit the supply of a patient’s first opioid prescription to seven days, when that prescription is for acute pain such as that caused by an injury.
+- NACDS backs the John S. McCain Opioid Addiction Prevention Act (S. 724/H.R.
+1614).
+Consistent with the Centers for Disease Control and Prevention Guideline for Prescribing Opioids for Chronic Pain, the bill would limit the supply of a patient’s first opioid prescription to seven days, when that prescription is for acute pain such as that caused by an injury.

-- This type of policy would in no way limit a prescriber’s ability to prescribe alternative pain-management therapies.
-Nor would such a policy in limit the treatment of chronic, or ongoing, pain, or of pain related to cancer, illness, or end-of-life – an essential point that must be emphasized.
+- The bill does not limit a prescriber’s ability to prescribe alternative pain-management therapies.
+Nor does the bill in any way limit the treatment of chronic, or ongoing, pain, or of pain related to cancer, illness, or end-of-life — an essential point that must be emphasized.

 - CDC clinical evidence shows that a greater amount of initial opioid exposure is associated with greater risk for long-term use and addiction.

-- Nearly 2/3 of states already have taken action; federal legislation is needed for consistent patient care.
+- Over 33 states already have taken action; federal legislation is needed for consistent patient care.

 Legislate a requirement that all prescriptions be issued electronically, with limited exceptions